hyrodium/wacom-area-sizer/README.md

 ![](src/wacom_area_sizer/icon.svg)

 I love the Wacom pen tablet, but it does not replace my mouse.
-I want to illustrate figures in a specific area in the entire display.
+I want to illustrate figures in a specific area, not in the entire display.
-`wacom-area-sizer` enables us to set up the tablet size with a simple GUI.
+`wacom-area-sizer` enables us to set up a drawing area with a simple GUI.

 # Install